techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 did a stream together going through some tips for all of you, to make the switch as easy as possible.

-[Queue Outro Promos]

-And that’s everything I have to say about desktop operating systems. \* hold popsicles \* There are many flavors to choose from and the choice is entirely yours.
+And that’s everything I have to say about desktop operating systems. *(hold popsicles)* There are many flavors to choose from and the choice is entirely yours.
 The next lesson will cover mobile operating systems, so make sure to stick around for that.
 Thank you for watching, and see you then!